-Is the electronic process whereby the payer, (i) confirms elements of a debit order mandate; and (ii) authorises the paying bank to debit the payer's account in accordance with the debit order mandate.
+Authentication is the electronic process whereby the payer, (i) confirms the prescribed elements of a debit order mandate; and (ii) authorises the paying bank to debit the payer's account in accordance with the debit order mandate.

 4.2.
 Authorisation